QUESTION: What is Adobe Acrobat?

 - open some types of non-PDF documents in Acrobat

-- utilize Acrobat 5.0's batch-processing tools to improve productivity
+- utilize built-in batch-processing tools to improve productivity

 - exploit XML technology to integrate back-end systems with form data and metadata that is contained in PDF files